jackbuilder/BeBot/ReadMe.txt

 To switch logging off set "$log" to "off".
 You can also set it to "chat" which will only log incoming and outgoing messages.
 If set to "all" everything displayed on the console will be put into the log.
 The default is "chat".
-Set "$log_path" to the place where you want logs to be saved.
+Set "$logPath" to the place where you want logs to be saved.

 With "$command_prefix" you can determine what symbol commands start with.
 The default here is "!".
 Note that you need to use the regex string here.